msys.audit.inbound_session_count — Count connections currently established from the specified cidr to the specified service

 inbound_cidr(only available when clustering is enabled)

-This feature supports IPv6.
+As of version 3.4, this feature supports IPv6.

 IPv6 addresses are much more flexible than IPv4 addresses in terms of their formatting options.
 They also use a different delimiter character than IPv4 addresses (a colon instead of a period).
 This means that in certain contexts, an IPv6 address can create parsing ambiguities.